-But walk towards the water and take a closer look, you will find a walkway floating from the Leuvehaven towards the Wijnhaven area.
+Walk towards the water and you will find a walkway floating from the Leuvehaven towards the Wijnhaven area.
 This is the Kraneschipbrug.

-I like to use this shortcut as it’s not only handy if I’m on my way home or going to the Witte de With quarter.
+This shortcut is not only handy if I’m on my way home or going to the Witte de With quarter.
 It’s a nicer ride as it’s a whole different area and you don’t really realize you’re passing some islands right in the center.

-You can’t miss the red lightship at the end of the walkway, it’s now called Vessel 11 after several changes and now a British gastropub and venue.
-Do check out the Regentesse bridge with the lions, see if you can spot some lions on a rooftop too?
+You can’t miss the red lightship at the end of the walkway, it’s Vessel 11 and a British gastropub/venue.
+Check out the Regentesse bridge with the lions, can you spot some lions on a rooftop too?
 And The Floating Staircases will be there the whole summer season, a place to hang out and stick your feet in the water if you need to cool down.